USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/unix.md

       - Prints the variable name, `$variable_notset`
       - An empty line (no output)
       - Prints null
+  - question: "Why might variables be useful in longer scripts or complex command sequences?"
+    title: "Thought Question"
+    qid: 4
   - question: How should you correctly call or use a variable in Bash to display its value?
-    qid: 4
+    qid: 5
     answer: 2
     answers:
       - "Type `$my_var` on its own in the terminal"